aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

-# TAG Based CloudWatch Dashboard using CDK
+# Tag Based CloudWatch Dashboard using CDK

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![AWS Provider](https://img.shields.io/badge/provider-AWS-orange?logo=amazon-aws&color=ff9900)](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html)

-The project is an example how to use AWS Resource Groups Tagging API to retrieve a list of AWS resources with a specific tag and building a CloudWatch Dashboard with _reasonable_ metrics and alarms.
-Optionally customers can also deploy a Central Alarm Dashboard to monitor alarms across an AWS Organization, AWS Organization OU or across arbitrary number of AWS accounts.
+The project is an example building a CloudWatch Dashboard.
+It provides users with a set of CloudWatch Dashboard with _reasonable_ metrics and alarms.
+It uses the list of AWS resources with a specific tag using AWS Resource Groups Tagging API.
+Optionally it provides a Central Alarm Dashboard to monitor Alarms across an AWS Organization, AWS Organization OU or across arbitrary number of AWS accounts.

 ## Features
 ### 1. Metric dashboards
-- Discover AWS resources based on Tag
+- Discovers AWS resources based on Tags.
 - Generates a set of CloudWatch Dashboards for AWS Resources.
 Dashboards are specifically designed to monitor the most important operational metrics.
+- Can build CloudWatch Dashboards for resources in other accounts if CloudWatch cross-account observability is enabled.

 ### 2. Alarm dashboard
 - Event-driven for scalability and speed